-4 Requirements for measurements in a reverberation test room
+5 Requirements for measurements in a reverberation test room

-Three methods are described using the reverberation test room technique of Standard ECMA-74.
+This Standard describes three methods using the reverberation test room techniques of ISO 3741.
 The first and the second method are usually called "direct methods" because they use directly measured or calculated reverberation times.
-The third method is a so-called "comparison method".
-A calibrated reference sound source is used from which the sound power levels of the equipment are determined by comparison.
+The third method is the "comparison method", in which a calibrated reference sound source is used from which the sound power levels of the equipment are determined by comparison.

-All three methods require a determination of the average sound pressure level in the reverberant field.
+All three methods require a determination of the mean time-averaged sound pressure level in the reverberant field.

-As instrumentation and basic measurement techniques are the same for all three methods, they are summarized in 4.3 to 4.7 below.
+As instrumentation and basic measurement techniques are the same for all three methods, they are summarized in 5.2 to 5.7.
 Additional requirements specific to each method are given separately.
-For additional information on instrumentation, see ECMA-74.
+For additional information on instrumentation, see ISO 3741.

-4.2 Meteorological conditions
+5.2 Meteorological conditions

 The air absorption in the reverberation test room varies with temperature and humidity, particularly at frequencies above 1 000 Hz.
-The temperature θ in °C and the relative humidity h_r , expressed as a percentage, shall be controlled during the sound pressure level measurements.
+The temperature θ in degrees Celsius (°C) and the relative humidity h_r , expressed as a percentage, shall be controlled during the sound pressure level measurements.

-The product $h_r \times (\theta + 5)$ shall not vary by more than ± 10 % during the measurements.
+The product, $h_r \times (\theta + 5 \text{ °C})$, shall not vary by more than $\pm 10 \text{ \%}$ during the measurements.

-For equipment whose noise emissions vary with ambient temperature in a deliberate manner (e.g., by varying the speeds of air moving devices), the room temperature during the test measurement shall be 23 °C \pm 2 °C or, if the room temperature is outside these limits, then the fan shall be adjusted to the speed for an ambient temperature of 23 °C \pm 2 °C.
+For equipment whose noise emissions intentionally vary with ambient temperature (e.g., by varying the speeds of air moving devices), the room temperature during the sound pressure level measurement shall be 23 °C \pm 2 °C or, if the room temperature is outside these limits, then the fan shall be adjusted to the speed for an ambient temperature of 23 °C \pm 2 °C.